chrisballinger/prosody-modules/mod_presence_cache/README.markdown

 Advanced configuration
 ======================

-To enable full stanza caching:
+To enable *experimental* full stanza caching:

     presence_cache_full = false

+This will usually double the presence data sent to clients, pending support for deduplication.

 TODO
 ====